The Battle of the Books

-"The Battle of the Books" is the name of a short satire written by Jonathan Swift and published as part of the prolegomena to his A Tale of a Tub in 1704.
+"The Battle of the Books" is a short satire written by Jonathan Swift and published as part of the prolegomena to his A Tale of a Tub in 1704.
 It depicts a literal battle between books in the King's Library (housed in St James's Palace at the time of the writing), as ideas and authors struggle for supremacy.
 Because of the satire, "The Battle of the Books" has become a term for the Quarrel of the Ancients and the Moderns.
-It is one of his earliest well-known works.
+It is one of Swift's earliest well-known works.

 Ancients vs. Moderns

 In France at the end of the seventeenth century, a minor furore arose over the question of whether contemporary learning had surpassed what was known by those in Classical Greece and Rome.
-The "moderns" (epitomised by Bernard le Bovier de Fontenelle) took the position that the modern age of science and reason was superior to the superstitious and limited world of Greece and Rome.
-In his opinion, modern man saw farther than the ancients ever could.
-The "ancients," for their part, argued that all that is necessary to be known was to be found in Virgil, Cicero, Homer, and especially Aristotle.
+The "moderns", epitomised by Bernard le Bovier de Fontenelle, took the position that the modern age of science and reason was superior to the superstitious and limited world of Greece and Rome.
+In his opinion, modern man saw further than the ancients ever could.
+The "ancients," for their part, argued that all which was necessary to be known was to be found in Virgil, Cicero, Homer, and especially Aristotle.

 This literary contest was re-enacted in miniature in England when Sir William Temple published an answer to Fontenelle entitled Of Ancient and Modern Learning in 1690.
 His essay introduced two metaphors to the debate that would be reused by later authors.
-First, he proposed that modern man was just a dwarf standing upon the "shoulders of giants" (that modern man saw farther because he begins with the observations and learning of the ancients).
+First, he proposed that modern man was just a dwarf standing upon the "shoulders of giants" (modern man saw further because he begins with the observations and learning of the ancients).
 They possessed a clear view of nature, and modern man only reflected/refined their vision.

-These metaphors, of the dwarf/giant and the reflecting/emanative light, would show up in Swift's satire and others.
+These metaphors, of the dwarf/giant and the reflecting/emanative light, showed up in Swift's satire and others.
 Temple's essay was answered by Richard Bentley, the classicist and William Wotton, the critic.
-Temple's friends/clients, sometimes known as the "Christ Church Wits," referring to their association with Christ Church, Oxford and the guidance of Francis Atterbury, then attacked the "moderns" (and Wotton in particular).
+Temple's friends/clients, sometimes known as the "Christ Church Wits," referring to their association with Christ Church, Oxford and the guidance of Francis Atterbury, then attacked the "moderns", and Wotton in particular.
 The debate in England lasted only for a few years.

 William Temple was by that point a retired minister, the Secretary of State for Charles II who had conducted peace negotiations with France.
 As a minister, it was beneath his station to answer common and professional (known then as "hack") authors, so most of the battle took place between Temple's enemies and Temple's proxies.
 Notably, Jonathan Swift was not among the participants, though he was working as Temple's secretary.
-Therefore, it is likely that the quarrel was more of a spur to Swift's imagination than a debate that he felt inclined to enter.
+Therefore, it is likely the quarrel was more of a spur to Swift's imagination than a debate that he felt inclined to enter.